Institution profiling / Regional ISP

 Primary DomainInfrastructure

-If MooN-NeT begins announcing IP prefixes, it would become an active participant in Palestinian internet connectivity, introducing new routing dependencies and forcing a reassessment of regional network topology and risk.
+If MooN-NeT begins announcing IP prefixes, it would become an active entity in Palestinian internet connectivity, introducing new routing dependencies and forcing a reassessment of regional network topology and risk.
 Even a registry reassignment could signal a change of control, affecting resource attribution models and geopolitical mapping of internet assets.

 MooN-NeT is a Palestinian Territories-linked institution holding AS210476 without active prefix announcements.
 Its public footprint is limited to PeeringDB and a website, leaving services, customers, and personnel undocumented.
 The main observables are registry changes or routing activation, which would signal new operational weight.
 Until then, it remains a low-certainty pre-operational holder with a potential geopolitical footprint.